Employees of Croatia’s Rimac Automobili attacked by racists in Zagreb

-Mate Rimac, the founder and CEO of Croatian electric supercar producer Rimac Group, said that company’s employees have been verbally and physically attacked by racists in the capital Zagreb due to the colour of their skin.
+Mate Rimac, the founder and CEO of Croatian electric supercar producer Rimac Group, said that company employees have been verbally and physically attacked by racists in the capital Zagreb because of the colour of their skin.

 Rimac Group is among the most successful Croatian companies with its business including a joint company with Bugatti Automobiles.
 As it expands, it has been taking on international talent as well as employees from Croatia.